Aerospace Composite Technician

 Career and Technical Program

 This program prepares students for entry level employment in the aerospace composites manufacturing industries.
 The curriculum provides students with the skills necessary to work in various phases of the composite fabrication and repair, and teaches industry recognized quality assurance procedures.
 Students receive hands-on working knowledge from a qualified instructor in a lab setting where the focus is on the manufacturing methods and techniques used in aerospace industry composite components.
 Coursework includes safety requirements, blueprint reading, composite fabrication and repair, geometric dimensioning and tolerance, shop math and projects specific to industry standards.

-Students will participate in a blended learning environment.
-Some courses are delivered in an online delivery format.
-Students will be participating in an IBEST learning environment to support student success.
 Prospective students should have solid math skills and demonstrate mechanical aptitude.
 Computer and keyboarding skills are recommended.

 Placement in specific math and English courses is determined by the college assessment test.
 Prospective students who do not meet the initial eligibility requirements for a career and technical program will need to take selected courses to receive necessary skill building prior to entering the program.

 Transportation to outreach centers and other off-campus college facilities is not provided by North Idaho College.